shendeyogesh11/Hospital-Management-System/README.md

 A backend for hospital operations — patients, doctors, appointments, insurance — written in Spring Boot 3 on Java 21.
 The interesting parts are under the hood:
-Patient and Doctor share a primary key with User via @MapsId, authentication supports both JWT and OAuth2 with auto-provisioning on first social login, and authorization is split across two layers — URL rules and method-level guards — backed by a Role → Permission map rather than raw role checks.
+Patient and Doctor share a primary key with User via `@MapsId`, authentication supports both JWT and OAuth2 with auto-provisioning on first social login, and authorization is split across two layers — URL rules and method-level guards — backed by a Role → Permission map rather than raw role checks.